mschoeffmann/docker-swarmbase/README.md

 ## Example Stack
 You can use add a test service to your Docker Swarmbase server:
-1. Open Portainer and log in
+1. Open Portainer
+2. Open the *primary* environment
-2. Go to: Stacks > Add stack
+3. Go to: Stacks > Add stack
-3. Choose a name for the stack: `test-service`
+4. Choose a name for the stack: `test-service`
-4. Use the following example as content for the web editor, but make sure you change `swarmbase.example.com` to your server's hostname.
+5. Use the following example as content for the web editor, but make sure you change `swarmbase.example.com` to your server's hostname.
 ```yaml
 version: "3.8"